Bone Cloth setup

 However, as mentioned above, parameter setting requires some experience, so let’s first load a preset and set it up easily.

-Press the [Load] button to the right of [Paramaters].
+Press the [Preset] button to the right of [Parameters].

-You have now set the general parameters for long hair.
+You have now set the general parameters for hair.

 (* Adjustment is required according to the structure of the model used from here.)